BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Conclusion

 \section{Conclusion}

-In this paper, we proposed a Benchmark Attention Adaptive Framework (BAAF) to assist doctors in automatic segmentation of medical ultrasound.
+To cope with the challenges arising from the ultrasound pattern complexity and morphology variety, we proposed a Basic Attention Adaptive Framework (BAAF) to assist doctors in automatic segmentation of medical ultrasound.
 The parallel hybrid attention module (PHAM) in BAAF can help the network to be calibrated coarsely from spatial and channel dimensions.
 Subsequently, the adaptive calibration mechanism (ACM) can further optimize the "what" and "where" of PHAM focus to capture more robust object characterizations.
 To verify the effectiveness of the proposed method, we have conducted extensive comparisons with state-of-the-art segmentation methods on four ultrasound datasets, and the experimental results fully illustrate the feasibility of our method.
 Overall, BAAF achieved satisfactory results in the medical ultrasound segmentation task, which provide a possibility for future clinically assisted diagnosis.